WiIIiam278/HuskSync/docs/Config-File.md

 enable_plan_hook: true
 # Database settings
 database:
-  # Type of database to use (MYSQL, MARIADB, POSTGRES, MONGO, MONGO_ATLAS)
+  # Type of database to use (MYSQL, MARIADB, POSTGRES, MONGO)
   type: MYSQL
   # Specify credentials here for your MYSQL, MARIADB, POSTGRES OR MONGO database
   credentials: